-Editors and reviewers must insist on rigorous verification and validity testing, along with full disclosure of computational details [6].
-Some details might be relegated to a website, with assurances that this information will persist and remain accessible.
-Exceptions arise, as in the case of proprietary, tredical, or other confidentiality issues, but authors need to state this upon submission, and reviewers and editors must agree that the exceptions are reasonable.
-Better standards are needed for including citations of software and data in the references of a paper, instead of inline or as footnotes.
-Proper citation is essential both for improving reproducibility and for ensuring credit for work done in developing software and producing data, which is a key component in encouraging the desired culture change [10].
+Editors and reviewers must insist on rigorous verification and validity testing, along with full disclosure of computational details [8].
+Some details might be relegated to a website, with assurances this information will persist and remain accessible.
+Exceptions exist, such as where proprietary, medical, or other confidentiality issues arise, but authors need to state this upon submission, and reviewers and editors must agree such exceptions are reasonable.
+There is also a need for better standards on how to include citations for software and data in the references of a paper, instead of inline or as footnotes.
+Proper citation is essential both for improving reproducibility and in order to provide credit for work done developing software and producing data, which is a key component in encouraging the desired culture change [9].

-The third source of influence on the research process stems from employers-tenure and promotion committees and re-search managers at research labs.
-Software and dataset contributions, as described above, should be rewarded as part of expected research practices.
+The third source of influence on the research process stems from employers - tenure and promotion committees and research managers at research labs.
+Software and dataset contributions, as described in the previous two subsections, should be rewarded as part of expected research practices.
 Data and code citation practices should be recognized and expected in computational research.

-Teaching and Tools for Reproducible Research

-Proficiency in the skills required to carry out reproducible research in the computational sciences should be taught as part of the scientific methodology, along with modern programming and software engineering techniques.
-This should be a standard part of any computational research curriculum, just as experimental or observational scientists are taught to keep laboratory notebooks and follow the scientific method.
-Students should be encouraged and formally taught to adopt appropriate tools.
-Many tools are available or under development to help in replicating earlier results (of the researcher or others).
-Some tools ease literate programming and publishing of computer code, either as commented code or notebooks.
-Others capture the provenance of a computation or the complete software environment.
-Version control systems are not new, but current tools facilitate their use for collaboration and archiving complete project histories.
-For a description of current tools, see the workshop report [13] or wiki [8].
+Teaching and Tools for Reproducible Research.
+Proficiency in the skills required to carry out reproducible research in the computational sciences should be taught as part of the scientific methodology, along with teaching modern programming and software engineering techniques.
+This should be a standard part of any computational research curriculum, just as experimental or observational scientists are taught to keep a laboratory notebook and follow the scientific method.
+Adopting appropriate tools should be encouraged, and formally taught.
+Many tools exist and are under development to help in replicating past results (by the researcher or others).
+Some ease literate programming and publishing of computer code, either as commented code or notebooks.
+Others capture provenance of a computation or the complete software environment.
+Version control systems are not new, but current tools facilitate use for collaboration and archiving complete project histories.
+For a description of current tools see the workshop report [5] or the workshop wiki [10].

-One of us teaches a graduate seminar that requires students to replicate results from a published paper [9].
-This is one way to introduce tools and methods for replication into the curriculum, and it gives students first-hand appreciation for the importance of incorporating principles of reproducibility into the scientific research process.
+One of us teaches a graduate seminar requiring students to replicate results from a published paper [11].
+This is one way to introduce tools and methods for replication into the curriculum, and students experience first hand how important it is to incorporate principles of reproducibility into the scientific research process.

-Recent events in economics and psychology illustrate the current scale of error and fraud in scientific research [3].
-Following the lead of the United Kingdom, Australia, and others, the United States recently mandated public release of publicly funded research, including data [12].
-We hope that this will help bring about the needed cultural change in favour of consistently reproducible computational research.
-While different types and degrees of reproducible research were discussed at the ICERM workshop, an overwhelming majority argued that the community must move to "open research": research that uses accessible software tools to permit (a) auditing of computational procedures, (b) replication and independent verification of results, and (c) extension of results or application of methods to new problems.
+Conclusions.
+Recent events in economics and psychology illustrate the current scale of error and fraud [12].
+The United States has recently followed the lead of the United Kingdom, Australia and others in mandating public release of publicly funded research, including data [13].
+We hope this helps bring about the needed cultural change in favour of consistently reproducible computational research.
+While different types and degrees of reproducible research were discussed, an overwhelming majority argued the community must move to "open research": research using accessible software tools to permit (a) auditing of computational procedures, (b) replication and independent verification of results, and (c) extending results or applying methods to new problems.